fghaas/red-herrings-openstack/markdown/heat-template-encoding.md

 # Heat templates and encoding <!-- .element: class="hidden" -->

 <!-- Note -->
-My third herring for you has to do with Heat templates.
+My third red herring for you has to do with Heat templates.

 ## Encoding error <!-- .element: class="hidden" -->